neuralvis/elpa-mirror/melpa/langtool-readme.txt

 3. HTTP client

-If you have running HTTP server instance on any machine:
+If you have running HTTP LanguageTool server instance on any machine:

     (setq langtool-http-server-host "localhost"
           langtool-http-server-port 8082)